Updated: Apr 12, 2022

 Springtime is also an optimum time to take care and cleanse the associated internal organs of the Wood element, which are the liver and gallbladder.

 The liver is the largest solid organ in the body.
-It is located in the upper right abdomen aiding in digestion, removes waste products and worn-out cells from the blood.
+It is located in the upper right abdomen, aiding digestion and removing waste products and worn-out cells from the blood.
 The liver weighs about three and a half pounds.
-It measures 8 inches horizontally (across), and 6.5 inches vertically (down) and is 4.5 inches thick.
+It measures 8 inches horizontally (across) and 6.5 inches vertically (down) and is 4.5 inches thick.

 The liver converts food into substances needed for life and growth, storing glycogen (a blood-sugar regulator), amino acids, protein, and fat.
 It also makes the enzymes and bile that help to digest food.

-Also, the liver neutralizes harmful toxins and wastes, so it is at great risk of contamination from environmental toxins and those contained in over-processed foods.
+Also, the liver neutralizes harmful toxins and wastes, so it is at significant risk of contamination from environmental toxins and those contained in over-processed foods.
 The liver has over 500 different functions; it is the body’s chemical factory.

 "Cleansing the liver of gallstones dramatically improves digestion, which is the basis of your whole health.
-You can expect your allergies to disappear, too, more with each cleanse you do!
-Incredibly, it also eliminates shoulder, upper arm, and upper back pain.
+Also, allergies can disappear more with each cleanse you do!
+It also eliminates shoulder, upper arm, and upper back pain.
 You have more energy and an increased sense of well-being.”
 Hulda Clark

 Simple ways to start the daily cleansing process:

-Drink 3-4 glasses of water with lemon juice (not essential oil).
+Drink 3-4 glasses of water with freshly squeezed lemon juice (not essential oil).
 Include the following foods into your diet:

-Lots of green leafy vegetables in your diet: like kale, Swiss chard, dandelion, and spinach.
+Lots of green leafy vegetables in your diet: kale, Swiss chard, dandelion, and spinach.

 Cleansing WOOD Essential Oils: